Collective dynamics of macroscopic photoactive matter under alternating excitation patterns: Introduction

 Our objective is to rigorously analyze the interaction among cluster formation, stability, and agent activity.
 This exploration is particularly pertinent in light of the increasing demand for precise control over the spatial and temporal distribution of active agents.
 Applications of this research include the strategic maintenance of specific agent densities in targeted locations, as well as the prevention of undesirable clustering, which can be crucial for effectively delivering loads to specific targets.
 Through this work, we seek to enhance the understanding of how variable activity landscapes influence agent dynamics and spatial organization.

-The manuscript is organized as follows: In Section~\ref{Sec:setup}, we present the experimental setup and the applied protocols.
-Results obtained with a halved light intensity pattern stationary over time are presented in Section~\ref{Sec:stationary}, while the case of alternating activity patterns is discussed in Section~\ref{Sec:alternating}.
-In Section~\ref{Sec:model} we introduce an evolution of the previously presented kinetic model~\cite{levay2025cluster} describing the interplay of changing activity patterns and cluster formation.
-Finally, in the Conclusions we summarize our findings and discuss their relevance.
+The manuscript is organized as follows: In Sec.~\ref{Sec:setup}, we present the experimental setup and the applied protocols.
+Results obtained with a halved light intensity pattern stationary over time are presented in Sec.~\ref{Sec:stationary}, while the case of alternating activity patterns is discussed in Sec.~\ref{Sec:alternating}.
+In Sec.~\ref{Sec:model} we introduce an evolution of the previously presented kinetic model~\cite{levay2025cluster} describing the interplay of changing activity patterns and cluster formation.
+Finally, in the Conclusion and Perspectives section, we summarize our findings and discuss their relevance.